M-Croghan/CSNotebook-Interview-Prep/CS_Concepts.md

 it difficult to truly develop a great design, its easy to get off track if the goals are unclear or the collaborative relationship steers the project in a different direction which may result in an unpredictable finished product.
     - Variations: Rapid Application Development, Extreme Programming, DevOps... etc.
-:star::star::star:

 ### :computer: <span style="color: aqua">Explain MVC</span>
-Software design pattern focused on Model, View, Controller components.
+MVC is a software design pattern focusing on 3 main components:
-- Model aspect comprises the data of the application, Represents an object carrying data.
-It can also contain logic to update controller if data changes.
+- The Model comprises all of the data of the application.
+All info to be displayed and its requirements with respect to access and other validations are all specified here.
 - View is the component that operates as a display to the user.
-Represents the visualization of the data that the model contains.
+Specifically it represents the visualization of the data that the model contains.
 - Control influences the activity between the model and the view.
-Acts on both of model & the view.
+Acts on both the model & the view.
 Controls the data flow into model object & updates the view whenever the data changes (Keeps the model & view separate).

 ### :computer: <span style="color: aqua">What is a UML diagram?</span>
-UML is a general-purpose modeling language and is used to represent the components related to important OOP concepts. in essence, it’s a general way of defining the whole software architecture or structure.
+UML is a general-purpose modeling language and is used to represent the components related to important OOP concepts.
+In essence, it’s a general way of defining the whole software architecture or structure.
+I.e. using UML to flesh out details of classes and their properties, methods, and relationships (inheritance).

 ### :computer: <span style="color: aqua">What are design patterns?</span>
 Represent best practices / solutions to general problems  frequently faced by software developers.

 ### :computer: <span style="color: aqua">What is an API?</span>
 An application-programming interface (API) is a set of programming instructions and standards for accessing a web-based software application or web tool.
-A software company releases its API to the public so that other software developers can design products that are powered by its service... [it] is a software-to-software interface, not a user interface.
+It is a software-to-software interface, not a user interface.
 With APIs, applications talk to each other without any user knowledge or intervention.
+In practice, a software company releases its API to the public so other developers can design products that are powered by its service.
 Notable examples being: Google Maps, integrating social media sharing, and a secure payment system through PayPal.

 ### :computer: <span style="color: aqua">What is Unit Testing?</span>
 Unit testing is typically done by developers themselves.
 It focuses on the smallest unit of software design and tests a piece of code (a unit) for correct behavior.
-"Does this class / method operate as intended?"
+It asks: "Does this class / method operate as intended?".
 A unit test can be targeted at an individual unit or group of interrelated units.
 It is often done using sample input and observing its corresponding outputs.

 ### :computer: <span style="color: aqua">What happens when you type a URL into a browser and hit enter?</span>
-- The browser check the cache for a DNS record to find the corresponding IP address of the URL.
+- The browser checks the cache for a DNS record to find the corresponding IP address of the URL.
 - If the requested URL is not in the cache, ISP’s DNS server initiates a DNS query to find the IP address of the server that hosts the URL.
 - The browser initiates a TCP connection with the server.
 - The browser sends an HTTP request to the webserver.